paparazzi/flyingrobotcommander/README.md

 - [ ] Document usage and testing strategies

 ## COMPLETED:
+- [x] Added a `flightblockredux` view to facilitate an optimized UI with respect to large aircraft x flighblock datasets (i.e. >= 84 combinations/buttons).
+Bump version to v0.3.4.
 - [x] Update `styles.css` and button sizes to improve support for iOS devices
 - [x] Added support for resizing buttons(`?button_size=x`; where `x` is an even integer)
 - [x] Added icons for the `Status` view and update documentation image